 There is a range of public and private schooling options available in Austin.
 The amount a family would be expected to budget for school fees really does depend on the choice of school they choose.

-The Austin metro area is home to 29 public school districts and, while the standard of public schools varies tremendously, the cost of attending one will cost little to nothing.
-With charter and magnet schools, parents may be expected to pay for some of the extracurricular features, but anyone who is a legal resident in Austin is entitled to attend a public school for free.
+The Austin metro area is home to 19 public school districts and, while the standard of public schools varies tremendously, the cost of attending one will cost little to nothing.
+With charter and magnet schools, parents may be expected to pay for some extracurricular features, but anyone who is a legal resident in Austin is entitled to attend a public school for free.

 There are also more than 100 private schools in Austin.
-Parents who choose to pursue this option will need to factor in the cost of school fees, which won’t be cheap.
-In addition to these tuition fees, they’ll also need to budget for various other expenses such as the cost of uniforms, extracurricular activities, books and field trips.
+Parents who decide to pursue this option must factor in the cost of school fees, which won’t be cheap.
+In addition to these tuition fees, they’ll also need to budget for various other expenses such as the cost of uniforms, extracurricular activities, books, and field trips.

 Cost of healthcare in Austin